← Travel Hub · Things to Do · Restaurants · Day Trips

 Where to Stay in London: Quick Answer

 Skip the 3-hour Google search.
 For business travelers: Stay in Soho (mid-range, walkable to offices).
 For leisure: Kensington (luxury, near museums).
-For budget: Camden (busy, near transport).
+For budget: Camden (vibrant, near transport).
 Avoid "central" hotels that are actually 45 minutes from your meeting.
 The Ritz isn’t worth €1,000/night if you’re just passing through.

 Best Hotels in London by Neighborhood & Budget (2026)